-Option Description

-Automatic Serving of Feature Keys
+Option Description Automatic Serving of Feature Keys Options to automatically check and download feature keys and to automatically activate downloaded feature keys.
 Automatic checks are normally performed once a month but this changes to once a day when a feature key is to expire in less than 10 days and once a day after key expiration, for up to one month.
 After a month, the expired key is no longer included in the list of expiring/expired keys.